openjdk/guide/src/guide/jbs-jdk-bug-system.md

 </tr>
 <tr>
     <td class="dictionary">[Duplicate]{.jbs-field}</td>
     <td class="dictionary">Where the same issue is described in another issue then close one against the other as a [Duplicate]{.jbs-field}.
-In general the new issue is closed as a duplicate of the older one, but where the newer issue has a clearer description then doing it the other way round is ok</td>
+In general the new issue is closed as a duplicate of the older one, but where the newer issue has a clearer description then doing it the other way round is ok.
+Remember to add a [duplicates]{.jbs-field} link - not a [relates to]{.jbs-field} link</td>
 </tr>
 <tr>
     <td class="dictionary">[Incomplete]{.jbs-field}</td>